gijit/gi/README.md

 Limitations not yet addressed:

-* import of packages (e.g. import "fmt") on linux doesn't appear to be working.
+* import of source packages isn't working yet.
-* imports of binary Go packages in general need some help.
+* imports of binary Go packages don't work, and in general need some help.
 * chan/select/goroutines are not implemented; init()
   functions and full ahead-of-time compile of packages are not done.